 - Parents should be advised to make an appointment to discuss the issue

-- If this fails to resolve the problem, the parent should be advised to place the issue before the Chair of Governors, who may wish to speak with the Head of School and communicate with the parent.
+- If this fails to resolve the problem, the parent should be advised to place the issue before the Chair of Governors, who may wish to speak with the Head Teacher and communicate with the parent.

 - If during the investigation of the complaint at any stage it is felt that questions of staff competence or discipline are involved then the above no longer applies and should be dealt with under the LA Capability or Disciplinary Procedures, taking advice from an appropriate Senior Officer of the LA or Human Resources.School should let parent know the outcome.

 “Code of Practice for Governors Receiving complaint from a parent”